Construction Workers Solidarity: Electoral history

-CWS Party-list is now represented by Honorable Edwin L. Gardiola as their new congressman at the house of Representatives.

 2016 elections

 In the 2016 national elections, CWS Party List was allowed by the Commission on Elections (Comelec) to join the elections as an official party list.
 They were not able to come up with enough votes to secure a seat in the 2016 elections.
 In the 2019 mid-term elections, CWS Party List joined anew and was able to secure a congressional seat with former Department of Public Works and Highways (DPWH) Undersecretary Romeo S. Momo as the representative of the construction workers sector.